 If you are covered by HTH and visiting an out of network medical provider, you should submit claims to the insurance company for reimbursement.
 This is also the case with most insurance companies in the U.S. Claim forms for HTH are available below.
 Claim forms may also be downloaded from HTH website.

-HTH Student ID Card - Instructions on how to view and print your HTH ID card.
+HTH Insurance ID Card and Login Instructions - Instructions on how to create a login for the HTH Students website, view and print your HTH ID card.

 HTH International Reimbursement Form - Submit to HTH after visiting a non-HTH medical provider abroad.